 Jane and I were so on the same wavelength.

 We work in similar ways and I just found her way of, mentoring me and teaching me was relatable.

-Because of Jane, I progressed a bit quicker through my NVQ because she had her ways of getting me to do the modules and work that would see me through the whole NVQ in a quicker pace.
+Because of Jane, I progressed a bit quicker through my NVQ because she had her ways of getting me to do the modules and work that would see me through at a quicker pace.

 I did have points in which I thought I couldn’t do it anymore, but that’s not a reflection on the qualification, but a reflection on the fact that I was finding it really hard to balance everything.

-And, Jane was, Jane was the person who went, 'hang on, you've done so much and your work is good enough.
+Jane was the person who said: “Hang on, you’ve done so much and your work is good enough.
 You can really do this.
-You just need a plan.'
+You just need a plan.”